andreaferretti/factor-tutorial/README.md

     10
     8

-To continue with our example, will need a word to test divisibility, and a quick search in the only help shows that `divisor?` is what we want.
+To continue with our example, will need a word to test divisibility, and a quick search in the online help shows that `divisor?` is what we want.
 We will also need a way to make a range starting from `2`, which we can define like

     : [2,b] ( n -- {2,...,n} ) 2 swap [a,b] ; inline